Medically reviewed by Charlie Chen, MD

 - You are not fit for surgery, or your medical condition makes you a bad candidate for the procedure, leaving you at risk for complications.

-If your unsure whether or not your a good candidate, schedule a consultation with a plastic surgeon.
+If you’re unsure whether or not you are a good candidate for breast augmentation, schedule a consultation with a plastic surgeon.

 Starting Your Research